toniarnold/DMediatR/doc/docs/debugging.md

 # Debugging

-Since DMediatR is bootstrapped in the sense that it is implemented by passing certificates around as MediatR `IResponse` objects, the tools used to debug it can also be applied to projects that only use DMediatR as a library.
+Since DMediatR is bootstrapped in the sense that it is implemented by passing certificates around as MediatR `IResponse` objects, the tools used to debug it can also be applied to projects that just use DMediatR as a library.

 The VS debugger can only be attached to one process at a time, so debugging a distributed system presents some challenges.
 To make debugging easier, there are